modiraunak/Demo_repo_automated_calc/README.md

 Second Number: Show 1-5 fingers again.
 Final Result Appears on Screen.
 Wait 8 seconds → Auto-reset → Repeat from step 1.

-Please ignore the commit log as i was new to git when i created this project This is a demo project made my me to know how can make projects and deploy it
+Please ignore the commit log as i was new to git when i created this project
 My Main Project will be launched in July 2025
 Thank You Everyone For Watching :-)